Footprints

 - For scope 2, this CO₂ footprint calculates with the ‘locationbased’ CO₂ factors;

-this means that for electricity the ‘gridmix’ CO₂ factor based on the mix of grey and green electricity. - Purchasing green electricity does not count in this footprint (because it is in the gridmix).
+this means that for electricity the ‘gridmix’ CO₂ factor based on the mix of grey and green electricity is used. - Purchasing green electricity does not count in this footprint (because it is in the gridmix).

 - Thematic:

-- The CO₂footprint that follows the theme classification in the Envirometer.
+- The CO₂footprint that follows the theme classification of the Envirometer.

 - For scope 2 items, the market-based CO₂ factors are used (see above for explanation).